Check out Isle of Dreams houseboat rentals in Key West:

 excellent fuel economy and cruises at about 6 MPH.

 This photo was taken at Boca Grande, about 12 miles West of Key West.
 We brought a Sea-Doo for our dingy (highly recommended).
 It's easier to take the Sea-Doo to get ice.
-I betcha Dennis could find a rental if you wanted it.

 On the North side of Boca is a small channel that leads